Homepage > Journal > The integration of Stripe payments in Django

 Moreover, the Stripe Checkout offers:

-Stripe Checkout allows us to create a Stripe-hosted payment site with no knowledge of programming and no code.
+Stripe Checkout allows us to create a Stripe-hosted payment site with no programming knowledge and no code.

-To implement payments on the website, all we need to do is configure payments and copy and paste the appropriate code snippet into the content management system (CMS) on our site.
+To implement payments on the website, we only need to configure payments and copy and paste the appropriate code snippet into our site's content management system (CMS).
 It follows a similar principle to how analytical systems code is pasted.

 Stripe Checkout manages the entire payment process without having to create a form on the website.